datarobot/datarobot-user-models/README.md

-## Assembling a training model code folder <a name="training_model_folder"></a>
+## Assembling a custom task code folder <a name="training_model_folder"></a>
-Custom training models are in active development.
+Custom tasks are in active development.
 They include a `fit()` function, can be trained on the Leaderboard, benchmarked against DataRobot AutoML models, and get access to DataRobot's full set of automated insights.
 Refer to the [quickrun readme](QUICKSTART-FOR-TRAINING.md).

 The model folder must contain any code required for DRUM to run and train your model.